- Neck Savior – More Than Just Traction

-- Cervical Neck Traction Devices
+- Inflatable Neck Collars Traction Devices

 Which Posture Can Create Neck Pain?The portion of the neck which is especially susceptible to poor posture would be the lower area of the neck, just on top of the shoulders.
 The lower cervical bones (C5 and C6) may possibly marginally slip or shear forwards relative to each other because of the prolonged pull of gravitational forces with a forwards head.
 This kind of shear pressure can generate problems for individuals having jobs which need them to be looking downwards or perhaps forwards all day long, for example pharmacy technicians who devote several hours counting tablets or perhaps data entry personnel that look at a monitor.